Monday, February 24, 2025

 - Prioritize equity

-These principles are universal—whether you're treating an emergency patient, counseling for a transplant, or integrating AI into your clinical workflows.
+These principles are universal—whether you're treating an emergency patient, counseling a transplant donor, or integrating AI into your clinical workflows.

 Let’s work together to ensure that as we innovate, we also safeguard the health, equity, and safety of everyone we serve.